 He has rescued us from the domain of darkness and transferred us into the kingdom of the Son he loves.
 In him we have redemption, the forgiveness of sins.
 Colossians 1:13-14

-To the church at Colossae, Paul wrote reaffirmed the truth of our redemption and all that God did on our behalf.
+To the church at Colossae, Paul reaffirmed the truth of our redemption and all that God did on our behalf.
 Because of Him we have been rescued.
 We are no longer trapped by our sin.
 We don’t have to listen to it condemn us on repeat or accept the shame it hands out.
 God has transferred us into the Kingdom of the Son and we have been redeemed and forgiven.
 There is no place for holding on to sin or letting unworthiness slip into the heart.
 In Christ we are righteous despite our failures.

-These versus are ones I am in the process of committing to memory for times I want to hide after I have messed up or failed.
+These verses are ones I am in the process of committing to memory for times I want to hide after I have messed up or failed.
 They are not only a great reminder of where my freedom can be found, it they are the perfect words for a prayer of thanksgiving to the Lord.
-In that, I helps my focus train itself back on God and all that He has done through Christ Jesus.
+In that, I helps my focus on God and all that He has done through Christ Jesus.
 Breaking the impulse to self-protect, it realigns my thinking toward the One who already rescued me.